View Current

 2. Assessing risks.

-3. Controlling risks – in accordance with the hierarchy of controls.
+3. Controlling risks – following the hierarchy of controls.

 4. Monitoring and reviewing.